-Table 12.
+Table 13.
 Data Engine service properties.

 Query Port Number If the port is already used by another application, change the port number.
 This port is used by the web site to access the Data Engine service for query purposes.
 Configuration Port Number If the port is already used by another application, change the port number.
 This port is used by the web site to access the Data Engine for configuration purposes.
 Primary Data Collector When installing the Data Engine (Collector), you can specify that the collector be used as the primary collector that is used to run any background jobs such as Database Consistency.
-For information about these jobs, see Data sources that run in background as needed on page 43.
-By default, the first installed Data Engine (Collector) is set to be the By default, the first installed Data Engine (Collector) is set to be the Primary Data Collector.
+For information about these jobs, see Data sources that run in background as needed on page 45.
+By default, the first installed Data Engine (Collector) is set to be the Primary Data Collector.

-Table 13.
+Table 14.
 Query Engine service properties.